OpenCAGE/AssetEditor/README.md

 - A tool to let you view material data (textures/colours/etc).
 - Export options for models (potential import support too, will see).
 - Ability to export/import scripts (lots of work still to do).
-- Preview images in archives when selecting them.

 ## Recommended tools